WebXpertAlando/Telco-Customer-Churn-Prediction-Model/README.md

 #### Encoding categorical variables
 There are many ways to encode categorical variables for modeling, although the three most common are as follows:
 - Integer Encoding: Where each unique label is mapped to an integer.
-- One Hot Encoding: Where each label is mapped to a binary vector.
+- One Hot Encoding: Where each label or feature is mapped to a binary vector.
 - Learned Embedding: Where a distributed representation of the categories is learned.
-In this churn Customer prediction, we have features belonging to categical variables such as SeniorCitizen, TotalCharges, Churn, and Gender.
+In this churn Customer prediction, we have features belonging to categical variables such as SeniorCitizen, TotalCharges, Churn, and Gender have been encoded since they conatain YES or NO values.
+One hot En